SingleStepTests/ARM7TDMI/README.md

 These tests currently consist of 20,000 tests per .json file, each one testing a category of encoding.
 There may be holes or inaccuracies.
 Only ARM is covered, THUMB will come soon.

-Each tests has a list with 20000 entries that look like this (this is from hw_data_transfer_register.json):
+Each test has a list with 20000 entries that look like this (this is from hw_data_transfer_register.json):

 ```json
   {